teracyhq/blog/source/_posts/2017-03-22-how-to-develop-angular-2-applications-easily-with-docker-angular-cli-and-angular-boilerplate.markdown

 We received some outstanding feedbacks and questions about:

-- Problems when running Docker images after pulling the built Docker images
+- Problems when running Docker images after pulling the built Docker images.
-- How to build prod Docker image and run it
+- How to build prod Docker image and run it.
-- How to get `npm` packages into the `node_modules` to work within your IDE, editor
+- How to get `npm` packages into the `node_modules` to work within your IDE, editor.

 And in this blog post, we're going to solve all of them and even with more best practices.